-- Value of Aligned Budgets Represents the resources made available by both organisations to the arrangement from which services are commissioned. - Value of Commissioned Services Represents the value of the various services commissioned from the arrangement or pool resources and forms the budget figures against the individual client groups in the Income and Expenditure Account.
-This table also brings in any over or under-spends from the Income and Expenditure Account. - Balance at 31st March Represents the net shortfall of funding across the pool, based on actual expenditure incurred against the resources made available by both organisations. - Distribution of Overspend Represents the additional contribution required from both organisations in order to fund the over-spend and hence balance the pool. - Income and Expenditure Account Represents the value of services commissioned from the pool (budget) and the actual costs incurred by the providers in delivering those services, resulting in a net over / underspend across the pool.
+Value of Aligned Budgets - Represents the resources made available and aligned by both organisations to the arrangement from which services are commissioned.

+- □ Value of Commissioned Services Represents the value of the various services commissioned from the pool / aligned resources.
+It forms the budget figures against the individual service areas / client groups in the Income and Expenditure Account.
+This table also brings in any over or under-spends from the Income and Expenditure Account. - Balance at 31st March Represents the balance of funding across the pool, based on actual expenditure incurred against the resources made available by both organisations. - □ Distribution of Overspend Represents the additional contribution required from both organisations in order to fund the over-spend and hence balance the pool. - ☐ Income and Expenditure Account Represents the value of services commissioned from the pool (budget) and the actual costs incurred by the providers in delivering those services, resulting in a net over / underspend across the pool.
 This net over / underspend is reflected in the Services Commissioned from Pooled Budget table.